requirejs/r.js/README.md

 * git push origin master
 * git push --tags

-Update the RequireJS download site to point to the latest release.
+Update the RequireJS download site to point to the latest release, then update the [requirejs/requirejs-npm](https://github.com/requirejs/requirejs-npm) repo to have the latest changes and publish the result to npm.

+Make sure to keep `#!/usr/bin/env node` as the first line in bin/r.js in the requirejs-npm repo.